sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 SACM Statement:

-: Is SACM component output that represents an assertion.
+: Is an assertion that is made by a SACM Component.

 Security Automation: